fehawen/arch-guide/docs/INSTALL.md

 $ o
 </pre>

-Create a new EFI boot partition (512 MB).
+Create a new EFI boot partition.

 <pre>
 $ n